thegworld/gtx-browser/docs/process_model_and_site_isolation.md

     documents from different profiles or StoragePartitions can never share the same renderer process.
 The ProcessLock (described below) also restricts which documents are allowed in a process.
-* **Soft Process Limit**: On desktop platforms, Chromium sets a "soft" process limit based on the memory available on a given client.
-While this can be exceeded (e.g., if Site Isolation is enabled and the user has more open sites than the limit), Chromium makes an attempt to start randomly reusing same-site processes when over this limit.
+* **Soft Process Limit**: On desktop platforms, GTx Browser sets a "soft" process limit based on the memory available on a given client.
+While this can be exceeded (e.g., if Site Isolation is enabled and the user has more open sites than the limit), GTx Browser makes an attempt to start randomly reusing same-site processes when over this limit.
 For example, if the limit is 100 processes and the user has 50 open tabs to `example.com` and 50 open tabs to example.org, then a new `example.com` tab will share a process with a random existing `example.com` tab, while a chromium.org tab will create a 101st process.
-Note that Chromium on Android does not set this soft process limit, and instead relies on the OS to discard processes.
+Note that GTx Browser on Android does not set this soft process limit, and instead relies on the OS to discard processes.
-* **Aggressive Reuse**: For some cases (including on Android), Chromium will aggressively look for existing same-site processes to reuse even before reaching the process limit.
+* **Aggressive Reuse**: For some cases (including on Android), GTx Browser will aggressively look for existing same-site processes to reuse even before reaching the process limit.
 Out-of-process iframes (OOPIFs) and [fenced frames](https://developer.chrome.com/en/docs/privacy-sandbox/fenced-frame/)